MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-connector.md

 Edit a draft connection | :heavy_check_mark: | :x:

 ## Monitor your connection status
-After you create a connection, the number of processed items shows on the **Connectors ** tab on the **Microsoft Search** page.
+After you create a connection, the number of processed items shows on the **Connectors** tab on the **Microsoft Search** page.
 After the initial full crawl completes successfully, the progress for periodic incremental crawls displays.
-This page provides information about the connector’s day-to-day operations and an overview of the logs and error history.
+This page provides information about the connector's day-to-day operations and an overview of the logs and error history.

 Four states show up in the **Status** column against each connection:
 * **Syncing**.
 The connector is crawling the data from the source to index the existing items and make any updates.
 * **Enabled**: The connection is enabled, and there’s no active crawl running against it. **Last sync time** indicates when the last successful crawl happened.
 The connection is as fresh as the last sync time.